top of page

 An Overview of the Navigating Reactive Attachment Disorder Experience for Those Who Couldn't Make It

-As she stood before the room full of parents at the Navigating RAD 2022 (NavRAD22) conference, RAD Advocates President Amy VanTine saw a familiar look.
-Many of the moms and dads had eyes full of sadness and urgency.
+As they stood before the room full of parents at the Navigating RAD 2024 (NavRAD24) event, RAD Advocates CEO Amy VanTine and COO Heather Houze saw a familiar look.
+Many of the attendees, those parenting children from hard places, had eyes full of sadness and urgency.
 They scanned the room for signs of hope.
-It was an expression of the pain Amy once felt herself while raising a child with reactive attachment disorder (RAD).
+It was an expression of the pain Amy and Heather once felt while raising children with developmental trauma, currently diagnosed as reactive attachment disorder (RAD).

-She didn't dismiss their reality as RAD parents.
+Amy and Heather's response was different from the advice many of the parents had heard before.
+They didn't dismiss their reality as parents.
 She didn't tell them that time and love would fix their child's disorder.
-She told them the unsugared truth—that the road ahead wouldn't be easy, not at all.
-But there is a path forward, she told them.
+She told them the unsugared truth — that the road ahead wouldn't be easy, not at all.
+But there is a path forward, they told them.
+It may not be the path that the parents envisioned early on in their parenting journey, but paths unique to their stories exist.

-"We know that most clinicians don't truly understand reactive attachment disorder.
-We know that many people judge rather than help you.
-We know social services and insurance companies work against you," said Amy.
+"We know that most clinicians don't truly understand developmental trauma/reactive attachment disorder.
+We know that many people judge rather than help parents.
+We know social services and insurance companies work against them," says Amy.
 "We know.
 We're trying to bridge that gap.
-We have to help them to help us.
-You'll learn that this weekend."
+We have to help the professionals to help us as parents."

-world, from Florida to Ukraine.
-They were all searching for the same answer — how to survive the confusing and family-damaging reactive attachment disorder, the result of early childhood trauma.
+At NavRAD24 held in San Antonio this April, those raising children with the disorder learned they weren't alone.
+They traveled from all over to feel connected with other families in one place.
+They were all searching for the same answer — how to survive the confusing and family-damaging developmental trauma/reactive attachment disorder, the result of early childhood trauma.

 And they did leave with answers.